Does Burning Trash Make it Disappear?

 Be considerate of your neighbors!

-For your health, the health of your family and your neighbors and your community's environment, the DEC and the DOH urge you to Stop Backyard Burning.
+For your health, the health of your family and your neighbors and your community's environment, the NYS Department of Health and the NYS Department of Environmental Conservation urge you to Stop Backyard Burning.

 Burning Trash Is Not Only a Bad Idea; It is Against the Law.